 Thus, this type of content is, at least for me, perfect for small, daily exercises or morning warm-ups.

 Reading Lessons and Exercises

 The French reading sections actually feel oddly similar to the listening lessons because they also incorporate video and audio components.
 The big difference, however, is that the audio/visuals serve to complement the text, rather than the other way around.

 Plus, the content is so specific that it can be helpful for real-life situations.
-For instance, in one lesson, you can learn how to claim a lost item at a train station.
-The text is taken from forms you would typically see in a real-life scenario and vocabulary is broken down to help you read it.
+For instance, in one lesson, you can learn how to ask someone what they do for work.
+The text is taken from what you’d typically see in a real-life scenario and vocabulary is broken down to help you read it.
 Then, the audio/visual portions reinforce that information and allow you to read with more fluency.

 I could see these lessons being extremely valuable for people who’ll be visiting a French-speaking country and want to get more familiar with identifying basic personal information (name, address, descriptions of personal items, etc.).
 That said, I was a bit surprised to see this type of lesson classified as “intermediate” as most of the information is relatively preliminary in learning French.

 In fact, this was (and still is) one of my biggest hesitations with FrenchPod101: the level of the content doesn’t seem to fit real-life definitions of “beginner, intermediate and advanced.”
 To test this, I switched my account level to “advanced” and noticed that even the audio was slower than a normal speaking rate.
 Also, the vocabulary was still simpler than I would’ve expected, which was surprising due to FrenchPod101’s extensive vocabulary building exercises.

 Now, I may be biased because (obviously) I’m writing for the FluentU blog—but I decided to use the French FluentU program that I’m very familiar with as a basis of comparison against FrenchPod101’s difficulty levels.